Xunnamius/black-flag/docs/features.md

 [`description`][10], [`handler`][11], and two new ones: [`name`][12] and
 [`usage`][13].

-The complete `my-cli-project/commands/init.ts` file could look like this:
+A fully-typed version of `my-cli-project/commands/init.ts` could look something like this:

 ```typescript
 // File: my-cli-project/commands/init.ts